Are you looking to make your life easier at the lake, check out these cottage hacks and DIYs?

 Cottage Hack #2: DIY Your Citronella

 Summer at your lakeside cottage can often equate to lots and lots of mosquito-related complaints across the board.
 Get ahead of the pests, by DIY-ing your own citronella candles to distribute around your property.
 Find the recipe and a step-by-step guide on how to make your own candles here.

-Or Simply Enlist the Help of a Fan
+Cottage Hack #3: Enlist the Help of a Fan

 Cottage Hack #4: DIY Outdoor Speakers (for $40.00)